nikgavalas/javascript/README.md

     }
     ```

   - Anonymous and named functions.
-While javascript allows for anonymous functions.
-All functions should be named.
+While javascript allows for anonymous functions, it is prefered that functions be named.
 This gives more info when profiling or viewing a call stack:

     ```javascript
     var list = ['a', 'b', 'c'];

-    // bad
+    // ok
     list.sort(function(a, b) {
       return a - b;
     });

-    // good
+    // better
     list.sort(function myListSorter(a, b) {
       return a - b;
     });

     // immediately-invoked function expression (IIFE)
     (function() {
       console.log('Welcome to the Internet.
 Please follow me.');